Data anonymization under GDPR

 In the company too, the rules of anonymization must be adapted according to the nature of the document, the type of natural person mentioned, and the population targeted by the dissemination of the document.
 Systematic anonymization could indeed harm the intelligibility of the remaining document and be disproportionate to the risks incurred.
 For example, in order to exploit a corpus of life insurance contracts for cross-selling purposes, the company could anonymize the names of the beneficiaries while leaving the name of the customer, which is the only one necessary for marketing purposes.

-Kairntech sherpa allows you not only create high quality training dataset but also experiment the best Machine Learning algorithm to use by comparing automatically quality in few clicks, without coding.
+The Kairntech Sherpa platform allows you not only create high quality dataset but also experiment the best Machine Learning algorithm to use by comparing automatically quality in few clicks, without coding.
 It is today reasonable to expect global accuracy close to 95% at document level leveraging most recent Neural Networks algorithms, far beyond what we used to achieve few years ago with traditional approaches based on rules (we used to reach 70% accuracy at document level).

-Lastly, kairntech sherpa will not only perform the anonymization of documents.
+Lastly, the Kairntech Sherpa platform will not only perform the anonymization of documents.
 It will also produce the quality indicators of this processing.
 These indicators will feed, then revise, the impact study, and thus justify the anonymization algorithm used in case of audit or litigation.